Catholic Church in Vietnam: Missionaries and the Nguyễn

-The French missionary priest and Bishop of Adraa Pigneau de Behaine played a key role in Vietnamese history towards the end of the 18th century.
+The French missionary priest and Bishop of Adraa Pigneau de Behaine had a significant influence in Vietnamese history towards the end of the 18th century.
 He had come to southern Vietnam to evangelize.
 In 1777, the Tây Sơn brothers killed the ruling Nguyễn lords.
 Nguyễn Ánh was the most senior member of the family to have survived, and he fled into the Mekong Delta region in the far south, where he met Pigneau.
-Pigneau became Nguyễn Ánh's confidant.
-Pigneau reportedly hoped that by playing a substantial role in helping Ánh attain victory, he would be in position to gain important concessions for the Catholic Church in Vietnam and helping its expansion throughout Southeast Asia.
-From then on he became a politician and military strategist.
+Pigneau became Nguyễn Ánh's advisor.
+Pigneau reportedly hoped that by playing a role in assisting Ánh attain victory, he would be in position to gain important concessions for the Catholic Church in Vietnam and helping its expansion throughout Southeast Asia.
+From then on, he became a political and military advisor.

 At one stage during the civil war, the Nguyễn were in trouble, so Pigneau was dispatched to seek French aid.
 He was able to recruit a band of French volunteers.
-Pigneau and other missionaries acted as business agents for Nguyễn Ánh, purchasing munitions and other military supplies.
+Pigneau and other missionaries acted as procurement agents for Nguyễn Ánh, purchasing munitions and other military supplies.
 Pigneau also served as a military advisor and de facto foreign minister until his death in 1799.
 From 1794, Pigneau took part in all campaigns.
 He organized the defense of Diên Khánh when it was besieged by a numerically vastly superior Tây Sơn army in 1794.
 Upon Pigneau's death, Gia Long's funeral oration described the Frenchman as "the most illustrious foreigner ever to appear at the court of Cochinchina".

 By 1802, when Nguyễn Ánh conquered all of Vietnam and declared himself Emperor Gia Long, the Catholic Church in Vietnam had three dioceses as follows: